Paul Beard is a qualified Coach (Dip P.Couns.Coach) accredited by OPRCTC and Coaching Supervision Academy.

 Informed by 2,500 years of Yogic wisdom and insight, coupled with intuition, intelligence, common sense and mindfulness, Progressive Coaching is a powerful approach to enabling you to become the person you want to be.

-Face to face Progressive Coaching is generally not available as a stand-alone service.
+Unless undertaken online, Progressive Coaching is generally not available as a stand-alone service.
 If face to face is required, Progressive Coaching will need to be booked alongside another Sherpa training package.

 One to One Progressive Coaching (1.5 hours) £60